Lake Pillsbury: History

 In 1969, performers Jack Haley and Jackie Gleason purchased the Fuller Ranch and created the Pillsbury Ranch subdivision.

 In 2019, PG&E notified the Federal Energy Regulatory Commission they would not seek to re-license the Potter Valley project noting the project was no longer economically viable.
 As part of PG&E's divestment of the Potter Valley Hydropower Project, PG&E will need to submit a decommissioning plan to the Federal Energy Regulatory Commission when the Project's license expires in April 2022.

+PG&E has stated that their plan for decommissioning the Project "will include the removal of in water facilities such that no feature will continue to impound water and the natural flow of the river will occur."
+If this plan is approved, it would restore the Eel River to a free flowing state making it the longest un-dammed river in California.